The Batman: UK release date, cast, trailer, age rating and which areas of Scotland feature in the movie

 However, a confirmed release has now been given as March 4, which mirrors the US release.
 Posters have already starting popping into cinema chains such as Cineworld and Odean.

-What is the age rating for The Batman?
+What The Batman age rating?
 What is the runtime is The Batman?

 Matt Reeves’ The Batman appears to be an epic watch, with a runtime of 2 hours and 55 minutes.